 On the other hand, if your ex-spouse shows that he or she is serious about violating the order on a repeated basis then it is time for you to consider filing an enforcement lawsuit.
 If these actions are harmful to your child and are impacting your own relationship with your child then you certainly should consider filing an enforcement lawsuit to have a change in their behavior occur.

-Again, if you can remedy the situation with directly addressing the problem with him or her you can avoid going to court.
-This is the best case scenario.
+Again, if you can remedy the situation by directly addressing the problem with him or her you can avoid going to court.
+This is the best-case scenario.
 However, some people will push and push until you tell him or her no. Sometimes that can only be done by filing an enforcement lawsuit and hiring an attorney to assist you with that process.

 Think about the money at stake before moving forward with your enforcement lawsuit

-To hire an attorney, take off time for work and pay court costs is all that stands in your way of recouping past due child support that is owed to you by your ex-spouse.
+To hire an attorney, take off time for work, and pay court costs is all that stands in your way of recouping past due child support that is owed to you by your ex-spouse.
 If that amount of child support has crept up to $20,000 then I would say to go ahead and file your enforcement lawsuit.
 That $20,000 could end up being $50,000 before you know it.
-Clear history and willingness to violate the court's orders makes this a no brainer.
+Clear history and willingness to violate the court's orders make this a no-brainer.